Revealed: the luckiest Premium Bond areas in the UK – do you live in one?

 The prize fund rate is an interest rate (currently 4.4%), but it's important to note that any money you invest in Premium Bonds does not earn interest.

-With the current 4.4% fund rate which came into affect in March and stayed the same in April, the total value of prizes dished out each month stood between £451 million and £452 million.
+The current 4.4% fund rate came into effect in March and the total value of prizes dished out in the June Premium Bond prize draw was £455 million.

-Before this, the prize fund rate hit its peak in September, when it rose from 4% to 4.65% – the highest its ever been.
-The lift in rate came as interest rates hit an all time high, at 5.25% in August, and the wider savings market also became a lot more attractive, with rates shooting above 6%.
+Before this, the prize fund rate hit its peak in September, when it rose from 4% to 4.65% – the highest it's ever been.
+The lift in rate came as interest rates hit an all-time high, at 5.25% in August, and the best savings accounts also became a lot more attractive, with rates shooting above 6%.

 The new prize fund rate meant a record value in prizes was awarded in September of just over £470 million.
 The 4.65% rate was frozen until March, when it dropped to 4.4%.
 But, until then, Premium Bond holders raked in the biggest prize pot NS&I had ever seen.

 To put things into perspective, 10 years ago in April 2014, the prize fund rate stood at just 1.3%.
-Five years on the rate still didn’t see much movement, with it only upping to 1.4% in April 2019.
-In 2020, the year of the pandemic, the fund rate dipped 1% – to its lowest level since April 2009.
+Five years on, the rate hadn’t seen much movement, with it only increasing to 1.4% in April 2019.
+In 2020, the year the pandemic started in the UK, the fund rate dipped by 1% – to its lowest level since April 2009.

-It was only in June 2022 when the fund rate finally hiked after two years to 2.2%, and slowly reached its peak in September 2023.
+It was only in June 2022 when the fund rate finally went up after two years to 2.2%, and slowly reached its peak in September 2023.

 Odds of winning